alexaandru/awbus/README.md

 awbus put
 ```

 **Security Note**: Secrets are never accepted as command line arguments to prevent exposure in shell history or process lists.
-Use stdin piping or interactive prompts only.
+Use stdin piping (**NOT echo**, that will leave the secret in history) or interactive prompts only.

 ## 📄 License